abhiy2003/Black-Litterman-Model-Implementation/README.md

 - Beta

 These portfolio statistics are saved to an Excel file.
 The code also plots the following:
-- Monthly average of daily optimal portfolio allocation percentage for each ETF as stacked bar graph
+- Monthly average of daily optimal portfolio allocation percentage for each ETF as a stacked bar graph
-- Mean of daily optimal portfolio allocation vs. daily market weight percentage as side-by-side bar graph
+- Mean of daily optimal portfolio allocation vs. daily market weight percentage as a side-by-side bar graph
-- Standard deviation of daily allocation weights by ETF as bar graph
+- Standard deviation of daily allocation weights by ETF as a bar graph
 - Comparison of portfolio's and market's respective cumulative returns over the test period as a line graph